pyeve/eve-demo/README.rst

 Concurrency Control
 *******************
-The header provided with the above response contains an ``ETag`` which is very important, because etags are mandatory for performing edit and delete operations on items.
-Editing happens at item endpoint and is allowed only if the request includes an ``ETag`` matching the current representation of the item on the server.
-This prevents overwriting the current item with obsolete versions.
+The header provided with the above response contains an ``ETag`` which is very important because etags are mandatory for performing edit and delete operations on items.
+Editing happens at the item endpoint and is allowed only if the request includes an ``ETag`` that matches the current representation stored on the server.
+This prevents overwriting the items with obsolete versions.

 ::

-    $ curl -X PATCH -i http://localhost:5000/people/50adfa4038345b1049c88a37/ -d 'data={"firstname": "ronald"}'
+    $ curl -X PATCH -i http://eve-demo.herokuapp.com/people/50adfa4038345b1049c88a37/ -d 'data={"firstname": "ronald"}'

     HTTP/1.0 403 FORBIDDEN